 What is crazy is having the available resources to help you and not taking advantage of it.
 Reaching out for help is not crazy, it’s smart.
 People will jump out of airplanes for fun, and we call that “adventure.”
 However, treating your depression is looked at as crazy.
 Think about it.

 “I don’t want to stay on medicine long-term.”

-Okay, do not jump the gun.
-Get to Point A before jumping to Point Z. You may not be on medicine for the long-term, but if you are so what?
-If you feel like your life, relationships and your day to day has improved since taking a medication than why would you stop.
-Again, everyone has to take a different route to happiness sometimes.
-Do not be ashamed of the route you take.
+Don’t jump the gun.
+Get to Point A before thinking about Point Z. You may not be on medication for the long-term, but if you are so what?
+If you feel like your life, relationships and your day to day has improved since taking medication than why would you stop.
+Everyone has to take a different route to happiness, and ones not better than the other.